mahadyRayhan/Multi-label-Model-vs-Multi-output-model/README.md

 **The Ans is:**

 Multi label model can only classify the combination which I use to train the model.
 That means, Multi label model can only identify  "black jeans", "blue jeans", "blue dress", "red dress", "blue shirt", "red shirt", "black shoes" classes.
-It can not identify **""black dress"** because there is no **black dress** class exist in the training classes.
+It can not identify **"black dress"** because there is no **black dress** class exist in the training classes.

-On the other hand, Multi output model can identify **""black dress"**.
+On the other hand, Multi output model can identify **"black dress"**.

-The reason **Multi output model** can identify the **""black dress"** is, Multi output model learn cloth type and color separately.
+The reason **Multi output model** can identify the **"black dress"** is, Multi output model learn cloth type and color separately.
 So Multi output model can identify any combination of four different dress and three different colors.

 Here is an example: